Tulunids: Egypt's Internal Conditions Prior to the Tulunid Emirate

 The Alid movement in Egypt gained significant traction during the reign of Abu Ja'far al-Mansur (136-158 AH / 753-775 CE) and persisted throughout the early Abbasid period.
 The persecution of the Alids by the Abbasids in the eastern Islamic regions compelled numerous Alids to seek refuge in distant locales, including Egypt, beyond the reach of the Abbasid capital.
 The fundamental cause of the profound schism between the Alids and the Abbasids was the Shi'ite' conviction that the Abbasids, like the Umayyads who had preceded them, had unlawfully assumed control of the caliphate.
-Despite the Abbasids' lineage tracing back to the Prophet Muhammad (Ahl al-Bayt), the Alids regarded themselves as the rightful heirs to the caliphate.
+Despite the Abbasids' lineage tracing back to the Islamic prophet Muhammad (Ahl al-Bayt), the Alids regarded themselves as the rightful heirs to the caliphate.

 It seems that following the rule of Abu Ja'far al-Mansur, the subsequent Abbasid caliphs did not actively persecute the Alids in Egypt.
 This may have been due to the relative calmness of the Shi'ites or to the Abbasids' attempts to gain their support.
 This remained the case until al-Mutawakkil assumed the role of caliph.
 Al-Mutawakkil, who harbored a deep animosity towards the Alid party, issued an order to the governor of Egypt, Ishaq ibn Yahya, commanding the expulsion of the descendants of Ali ibn Abi Talib from Egypt.
 As a result, in Rajab 236 AH (January 851 CE), the Shi'ites were expelled from Fustat and relocated to Iraq, and subsequently exiled to Medina.
 Those who remained in Egypt were compelled to go into hiding, as their safety was no longer assured.
 Al-Mutawakkil's successor, Yazid ibn Abdullah, further intensified the repression of the Alids, forcibly deporting a significant number of them to Iraq under inhumane conditions.